ammerscm68/DriveActivity/README.md

-# Software LED for Drive Activityon.
+# Software LED for Drive Activity.
 Place on the Win Traybar.
-The Function is self-Explanatory
+The Function is Self-Explanatory